qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config.rst

     }
   }

-The job names ``job1``, ..., ``jobN`` are freely chooseable but must form a valid key.
+The job names ``job1``, ..., ``jobN`` are freely chooseable names but must form a valid key.
 JavaScript-style comments (/*...*/ and %%//%%...) are permissible but only in rather robust places, like after a comma or directly after opening or before closing parentheses, but e.g. not between a key and its value.

 Quick links: